igormiljenovic/igormiljenovic/README.md

 - 👋 Hi, I’m @igormiljenovic
-- 👀 Doing webDev for more than 5 years now.
+- 👀 Producing terrible code for more than 5 years now.
 - 📫 How to reach me ...

 igor.miljenovic@gmail.com